Bijikyu/coreCSS/README.md

 ```
 <link rel="stylesheet" type="text/css" href="https://cdn.jsdelivr.net/gh/Bijikyu/coreCSS/core.min.css">
 ```
 `core.min.css` in this repo is generated from `core.css` by running `npm run build`.
 This command executes `node scripts/build.js`, which processes the file with PostCSS and Autoprefixer.
-The script now caches results with `postcss-cli-cache` for faster rebuilds.
+The script now caches results with `postcss-cli-cache` for faster rebuilds and deletes any older `core.*.min.css` files so only the newest hash remains.

 The `build` script in `package.json` looks like:
 ```